Giuseppe Giovanni Battista Guarneri: Marriage and family

 In 1690, Giuseppe married young Barbara Franchi, a parishioner of Sant’ Agata, who then joined the Guarneri family in the house on Piazza San Domenico.
 In the meantime the health of Andrea seems to have further declined, thereby increasing his son's responsibility in the running of the family workshop.

 Giuseppe's elder son Pietro (Pietro II, b.
 1695; d.
 1762), left Cremona and established his own workshop in Venice about 1718, becoming known as Pietro di Venezia ("Peter of Venice").

 Giuseppe's younger son, Bartolomeo Giuseppe (b.
 1698; d.
 1744), became the most celebrated member of the dynasty.
 Because he used the letters I.H.S. on his labels, he became known as ‘del Gesù’.
 He was one of the greatest makers ever; many feel his instruments are better than Stradivari's.
 Del Gesù violins are renowned for their rich, powerful tone, and have been favoured by virtuosos from Paganini to Pinchas Zukerman.

 War of the Spanish Succession

 Cremona was by this time experiencing one of its most troubled periods.
 Involved in the War of Spanish Succession, the city was besieged by Austrian troops and was finally captured in the Battle of Cremona in 1702, when Prince Eugenio of Savoy, the commander of the Habsburg troops, stormed the city.
 Through all of this, Giuseppe continued his work.

 Illness

-Giuseppe's health had declined so much that in the parish of year 1730 he is absent because he was hospitalized.
-He was back at home by the time of the 1731, but was now incapable of working.
+Giuseppe's health had declined so much that in the parish of year 1730 he was absent because he was hospitalized.
+He was back at home by the time of the 1731, but was incapable of working.
 His son, Bartolomeo, who did not make violins for years, came back to Guarneri Workshop to help his father.
 Giuseppe continued to assist Bartolomeo, particularly in the carving of the heads between year 1731 and 1739.